PRTG Manual: Remote Probe Setup via Device Tools

 In the Allow IP Addresses field, you can enter the IP address of the target system on which you want to install a remote probe.
 You can also enter the word any.
 This sets the PRTG core server to accept remote probe connections from any IP address.

 If you use any, make sure that you only write the word in lower case.
 Other variations are not valid.

 Other settings are not required.
-For details about the fields for Access Keys, Deny IP Addresses, and Deny GIDs, see section Core & Probes.
+For more information about the fields for Access Keys, Deny IP Addresses, and Deny GIDs, see section Core & Probes.

 When you are done, click Save to save your settings.

 If you change this setting, PRTG needs to restart the PRTG core server to apply your changes.
 After you click Save, a dialog box appears that asks you to confirm the restart.
 Click OK to trigger the restart.
-During the restart, all users of the PRTG web interface, of PRTG app for desktop, or of PRTG Apps for Mobile Network Monitoring are disconnected and reconnected.
+During the restart, all users of the PRTG web interface, the PRTG app for desktop, or the PRTG Apps for Mobile Network Monitoring are disconnected and reconnected.